• Skip to primary navigation

 Herbed Rice PilafMild, clean base that lets the casserole shine

-Pick one vibrant side and one starchy element for a full, satisfying plate.
+Pick one bright side and one starchy element for a full, satisfying plate, like no-boil pasta dinners for busy weeknights.

 How to Store and Reheat It Without Losing Creaminess